morphismtech/free-categories/Announcement.md

 been run in the past and skip it.
 That means you need to be able to do some processing on each `Definition` in your chain.
 Composing the `Definition`s smashes them together into a single `Definition`.
-I needed a data structure that held a list of `Definition`s that can be but are not yet composed.
+I needed a data structure that held a list of migrations that can be but are not yet composed.

 ```